Supply Chain Web App

 Step 1: Preparing datasets

 Firstly, I need the product demand and lead time datasets for simulating the inventory and predicting the demand.
-For the product demand, I was able to find a decent sample dataset at Kaggle (Credits to Felixzhao).
+For the product demand, I utilized the Historical Product Demand dataset from Kaggle.
 This dataset consists of the daily product demand with their product code, warehouse, and product category.

 For the lead time data, I wrote a script to generate synthetic lead time dataset based on the product demand sample dataset.